mattotodd/appengine-python-flask-skeleton/README.md

 ## Deploy
 To deploy the application:

-1. Use the [Admin Console](https://appengine.google.com) to create a project/app id.
-(App id and project id are identical)
+1. Edit the app.yaml file and set your-application-id-here to your app id

-1. [Deploy the
+2. [Deploy the
    application](https://developers.google.com/appengine/docs/python/tools/uploadinganapp) with

    ```